haikelfazzani/notes-gist-pens-repos/Readme.md

 # INCOFY
-FREE AND OPEN SOURCE SVG ICONS FOR FRAMEWORKS AND LANGUAGES
+FREE AND OPEN SOURCE SVG ICONS AND CSS ANIMATIONS

 - [x] Collections of svg icons : frameworks - languages - tools
 - [x] Convert svg to png/jpg (using canvas)
 - [x] Svg editor
+- [x] HTML editor

 # Notes
 - All icons are placed in "public" folder.